-Completion of at least one-semester college level calculus course with a grade "C" or better is required at the time of application.
-The calculus course must be at the level of Calculus I or higher.
+Completion of at least one-semester college level calculus course at the level of Short Calculus or higher is required for admission consideration.
 Upload a course description or syllabus in the first upload on the "Carlson MS Programs requirements" page of the application for the course that satisfies this requirement.

 Applicants who have not yet completed a calculus course should not submit an application to the program until they have completed the course and received a final grade.

 Completion of at least one-semester college level statistics course is required at the time of application.
 If the course on your academic transcript does not include the word "statistics" in the course name, please upload a course description or syllabus on the "Carlson MS Programs requirements" page of the application for the course that satisfies this requirement.

 Applicants who have not yet completed a statistics course should not submit an application to the program until they have completed the course and received a final grade.